 - Other smart choices: A few more heart healthy foods to put in your cart are unsalted almonds, walnuts, hazelnuts, sunflower seeds, and sesame seeds.
 Low-fat or Greek yogurt also makes a healthy snack.

 At Sunrise, we take heart health seriously.
-From our wellness programs to our healthy menu options, residents find it easier to live their best life at Sunrise.
-Check out this infographic for a visual breakdown of the elements that contribute to a healthy lifestyle.
+From our wellness programs to our healthy menu options, residents find it easier to live their best life.
+Learn more about our dining program.